26 of the Best Museums In Budapest

 Budapest's Müpa is home to the Ludwig Museum of contemporary art.
 Photo: Tas Tóbiás

-#9 - Ludwig Museum of Contemporary Art (location; 10 a.m. to 8 p.m., closed on Monday; HUF 2,000 admission): The scenic way to reach Budapest's main outlet for modern artworks is through the Danube promenade stretching from the Great Market Hall all the way down here.
-The Pop Art collection boasts pieces by Jasper Johns, Roy Lichtenstein, and Andy Warhol, but lesser-known Eastern European artists from the era receive equal floor space, allowing visitors to note parallels and differences.
+#9 - Ludwig Museum of Contemporary Art (location; 10 a.m. to 8 p.m., closed on Monday; HUF 2,400 admission): The scenic way to reach Budapest's main outlet for contemporary artworks is through the Danube promenade stretching all the way to Müpa, which is the home to the Ludwig Museum.
+Ludwig's permanent collection includes international heavyweights – Jasper Johns, Roy Lichtenstein, Pablo Picasso, Andy Warhol, David Hockney, Chuck Close – but what makes a visit especially thought-provoking is seeing how they compare to Hungarian artists from the same time.

-#10 - Museum of Ethnography (location; 10 a.m. to 6 p.m., closed on Monday; HUF 1,700 admission): The striking rooftop garden of Hungary's Museum of Ethnography is quickly becoming a must-see in Budapest.
+#10 - Museum of Ethnography (location; 10 a.m. to 6 p.m., closed on Monday; HUF 1,700 admission): Opened in 2022, the striking rooftop garden of Hungary's Museum of Ethnography has quickly become a must-see destination in itself.
 Inside, the museum has a deep collection of all things folk culture, although they're still finalizing the move so the exhibitions are partially complete currently.
-The pottery displays from around the world and the astonishingly detailed model of Budapest in the vestibule are reasons enough to go at this point.
+The pottery displays from around the world and the detailed Budapest-model in the vestibule are reasons enough to go.

-Through newsreels, photos, and charts, the Holocaust Museum traces the disenfranchisement and murder of half a million Hungarian Jews.
+Through newsreels, photos, and charts, the Holocaust Museum traces the events leading up to and including the murder of half a million Hungarian Jews in 1944-1945.
 Photo: Tas Tóbiás

-Through newsreels, photos, and charts, the Holocaust Museum traces the disenfranchisement and murder of half a million Hungarian Jews.
+Through newsreels, photos, and charts, the Holocaust Museum traces the events leading up to and including the murder of half a million Hungarian Jews in 1944-1945.
 Photo: Tas Tóbiás

-#11 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m., closed on Monday; HUF 3,600 admission): This poignant exhibition follows the gradual disenfranchisement of Hungarian Jews that culminated in the murder of more than half a million people (and the creation of Hungarian Jewish communities in unexpected places).
+#11 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m., closed on Monday; HUF 3,600 admission): This gripping exhibition follows the events leading up to and including the Holocaust, which resulted in the murder of more than half a million Hungarian Jews (and the creation of Hungarian Jewish communities in unexpected places).
 Apart from the museum, there's also a synagogue, a memorial garden with a wall of victims, and a tower listing all Hungarian towns where Jews have ceased to exist.
-The exhibit offers a 21st century museum experience through newsreels, photos, and interactive objects.
+The exhibition offers a 21st century museum experience through newsreels, photos, and interactive objects.

 The below-ground levels of the Budapest History Museum contain the Gothic and Renaissance remains of the Buda Castle.
 Photo: Tas Tóbiás